stayboogy/stayboogy_Hackintosh-Catalina-Inspiron-5570/README.md

 - with proper SMBIOS information editing in config.plist (easy to find here on GitHub), FaceTime, iMessage, iCloud, etc, all working perfectly

-## I am very satisfied with this and how it runs on my laptop.
-It works damn near to perfection, and will once my new M.2 wifi card gets here and I get continuity going.
+- I am very satisfied with this and how it runs on my laptop.
+It works damn near to perfection especially with a proper m2 wifi card.

-## SIP is disabled by default and unverified kexts are allowed and mounting of root filesystem as rw is possible and gatekeeper can be disabled.
+- SIP is disabled by default and unverified kexts are allowed and mounting of root filesystem as rw is possible and gatekeeper can be disabled.